InsomniaCoder/iot-api/README.md

 This project is developped using Golang.

-It basically is a CRUD API for iot devices.
+It basically is a CRUD API for iot devices providing persistence to the database, and publish/subscibe with Kafka.

-Another purpose of this project is to act as an initilized project structure for future Go API development.
+Another purpose of this project is to act as an initilized project structure for future Go App development.

 I will try to incorporate technologies, concepts, good practices in including